pjcj/Devel--Cover/docs/cpancover.md

     $ dc install_dependencies
     $ dc cpancover-run

+The cpancover-run command will just sit there picking up on newly uploaded distributions and running the coverage for them.
 Or, for slightly more control, jobs can be run as follows:

     $ dc cpancover-latest | head -2000 | dc cpancover